omkarcloud/google-maps-scraper/README.md

   Gmaps.places(queries, sort=[[Gmaps.Fields.CATEGORIES, Gmaps.SORT_DESCENDING]])
   ```

 ### ❓ I Need to Reach Out to Leads to Sell My Products/Services.
-How Do I Scrape Email, Facebook, Twitter, LinkedIn, etc.?Directly calling potential clients often leads to lower sales success rates, and you may unintentionally come across as fraudulent person.
+How Do I Scrape Email, Facebook, Twitter, LinkedIn, etc.?

+Directly calling potential clients often leads to lower sales success rates, and you may unintentionally come across as fraudulent person.

 Instead, use a more effective strategy:
   1. Conduct thorough research on your prospects through their LinkedIn profiles, websites, etc. Then, craft a personalized email.
 Begin with genuine appreciation for their specific achievements or work, followed by an explanation of how your services can contribute to their business growth.